 After the ingredients are blended, cover it with plastic wrap and stick it in the fridge for at lest 2 hours to let it chill.
 This will help it to stay together when you fry it and it will be much easier to work with.
 You can keep it in the fridge for up to 3 days, before frying it.

-Heat the oil in a pan on medium heat until it is hot (you don’t want it too hot or too cold).
+Heat the oil in a pan on medium heat until it is hot (you don't want it too hot or too cold).
 Test it by frying one falafel ball to see if it fries correctly.
+Fry in batches for about 3-4 minutes.
 Continue frying falafel in batches about 3-4 at a time until you run out of batter.

 Serve the falafels warm.
 There are several ways you can serve your falafel: